-- In Vietnam, only 17 facilities have EU-GMP or PIC/S-GMP standards which significantly prevents the sales access to domestic hospitals as tier 1-2 generics required to be manufactured to EU-GMP or PIC/S-GMP standards.
-In 2019, domestic hospitals accounted for 75% of Vietnam’s pharmaceutical industry revenue around $4.9 billion.
+- Only 17 facilities, in Vietnam, o have EU-GMP or PIC/S-GMP standards.
+That significantly prevents sales access to domestic hospitals, as the tier 1-2 generics need to be EU-GMP or PIC/S-GMP manufacturing standards.
+In 2019, domestic hospitals accounted for 75% of Vietnam’s pharmaceutical industry revenue of around $4.9 billion.

 - Only Pymepharco and Imexpharm are capable of bidding into Tier 1 and 2 due to having EU-GMP standards.

-- The pharmaceutical market is also supported by programs designed to attract more foreign direct investment, as domestic companies look for partners to help transform production technology.
+- Programs designed to attract more foreign direct investment also support the pharmaceutical market, as domestic companies look for partners to help transform production technology.

 Regulatory authority for Generic drugs in Vietnam?